A luxurious sculpture from the 20th century

 Description

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details